tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/动态与公告/产品动态_intl_en.md

 <td><li>Simplified the function creation process for quicker creation.</li>
 <li>Added support for configurations for template-based function creation.</li>
 <li>Added support for trigger configurations for function creation.</li>
-<li>Interconnected with Serverless Framework for creating applications in the SCF console.</li>
+<li>Interconnected with Serverless Cloud Framewor for creating applications in the SCF console.</li>
 <li>Interconnected with CODING for deploying functions and applications through CI.</li></td>
 <td>2020-12-30</td>
 <td>-</td>